Helping a friend or family member in financial hardship

 It can be confusing and stressful to work out where to go when

 you need help.
-The greatest help you may give your friend or family
+The greatest assistance you can give your friend or

-member is helping them find the right support.
+family member is to help them find the right support.

 - See urgent money help if they need

-immediate help with living expenses such as rent or bills or to buy
+immediate help with living expenses, such as rent or bills or to

 - See no or low interest loans, if

-they need help to pay for essential household items such as
+they need help to pay for essential household items, such as a

-fridges, washing machines or to fix a car
+fridge or washing machine, or to fix a car

 - See trouble with debt, if they are having